Preprints

 Our experiments reveal that the compacted plots exhibited lower LAI while the non-compacted plots had deeper roots.
 Considering these vegetations’ reactions in models, our simulations show that compaction will not always reduce deep percolation, compensated by the deep rooted non-compacted case model’s higher evapotranspiration.
 Therefore, this affected vegetation growth can also further influence the water balance.
 Hence, hydrological modeling studies on (de-)compaction should dynamically incorporate vegetation growth above- and belowground, of which field evidence is vital.

-Competing interests: At least one of the co-authors is a member of the editorial board of SOIL.
+Competing interests: At least one of the (co-)authors is a member of the editorial board of SOIL.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.

 Publisher's note: Copernicus Publications remains neutral with regard to jurisdictional claims made in the text, published maps, institutional affiliations, or any other geographical representation in this paper.
 While Copernicus Publications makes every effort to include appropriate place names, the final responsibility lies with the authors.
 Views expressed in the text are those of the authors and do not necessarily reflect the views of the publisher.